-Working from home means that my laptop can’t sleep.
+Needed to stop my laptop from entering sleep and Skype from setting me as away.
 So I needed something that appears as a Human Interface Device (HID) and randomly sends a mouse input every three minutes or so.

 You’ll need to install CircuitPython version 7.0.0 or higher first, otherwise you won’t be able to make the device identify as USB HID without rebuilding CircuitPython.

 I used an Adafruit Neo Trinkey and a Raspberry Pico.
 Neither are expensive, I paid £6.30 and £3.60 respectively.
 Trinkey is a bit flashier, doesn’t need a cable, fits on a keyring and has the ability to bypass

 No point in having a version control system and barking oneself, so the code is on Github.
 Copy both

 I’ll go over the Pico code here but the Neo is similar.